The Challenge: Prepare the Next Generation of Clean Energy Workers

 Who's Eligible

-To participate in the program, employers must be clean energy or water innovation companies registered to do businesses in Massachusetts, with at least one office located in the Commonwealth.
+To participate in the program, employers must be clean energy or water innovation companies registered to do business in Massachusetts, with at least one office located in the Commonwealth.

 Apply